hex-five/multizone-iot-sdk/README.md

 For a detailed explanation of the features of the MultiZone TEE see the [MultiZone TEE Reference Manual](https://github.com/hex-five/multizone-iot-sdk/blob/master/ext/multizone/manual.pdf)

-_Note:_ take note of your randomly generated client id as you'll need it to interact with the target via MQTT messages published and subscribed to topics mzone-xxxxxxxx/zonex (mzone-47194669 in this example).
-The MQTT client id is generated randomly for each new MQTT session upon board reset.
+_Note:_ take note of your randomly generated client_id as you'll need it to interact with the target via MQTT messages published and subscribed to topics mzone-xxxxxxxx/zonex (mzone-2094fc9a in the example above).
+The MQTT client_id is generated randomly for each new MQTT session upon board reset.

 ### Send and receive MQTT messages ###